 Caleres' footwear is distributed throughout North America via retailers, including national chains, department stores, mass merchandisers, independent retailers, online retailers, and catalogs.

-Its B&H Footwear subsidiary opened five stores in China in fiscal 2014 bringing its total in China to more than 30 locations.
-Also, through a joint venture with China's Hongguo International Holdings, Caleres operates some 80 stores there and plans to open more than 20 in the coming year.
+Its B&H Footwear venture opened five stores in China in fiscal 2014, bringing its total in China to more than 30 locations.
+Also, through a joint venture with China's Hongguo International Holdings, Caleres operates some 80 stores there and planned to open more than 20 in fiscal 2015.